goposky/layer7-cicd/README.md

 ```
 export PATH=$PATH:<path to the gmu directory>
 ```
-#### Load demo policy using gmu
+Loading a policy to the gateway:
 ```
 gmu migrateIn -z gmu/argFile.properties --bundle gateway/build/demo-bundle.xml --results gmu/results.xml --destFolder /ziggo
 ```
-#### Browse gateway using gmu
+Browsing the gateway:
 ```
 gmu browse -z gmu/argFile.properties -r -showIds
 ```
 The output should list all the deployed services, policies and folders.

 #### Setup Jenkins
-If you want to demo CICD with your gateway environments you need Jenkins.
+If you want to implement CICD with your gateway environments you need Jenkins.
 Jenkins can be run with the following command.
 ```
 docker-compose -f gateway/docker-compose.yml up -d jenkins
 ```